AcroMedia/sloth/README.md

 }

 const results = await bench(f, [], {
-  // Less useful, but still a good idea
+  // Less useful, since the process is basically isolated, but still a good idea
   trimNodeProcessUsage: true
 })
 ```